-The City Council resolves that the following are established as its policy and criteria for considering requests to create PIDs to fund public
+The City Council resolves that the following are established as its policy and criteria for considering requests to create PIDs to fund public infrastructure, municipal services, or both in association with either new development or redevelopment projects:

 - 1. The City's objective in creating the PID should be to support superior development in the Desired Development Zone. - 2.
-The City's basic requirements for creation of a PID should be that: - The development supported by the PID provides extraordinary public benefits (such as extension or enhancement of infrastructure, affordable housing, environmental improvement, public transportation facilities, open space); - It is in the City's designated Desired Development Zone; - It is accompanied by a development agreement; - The development that it supports meets or exceeds the intent of the development standards of the City Code; - It is financially self-sustaining; and - The petitioners should constitute 100% of the landowners within the proposed boundaries of an "undeveloped land" PID, or a majority of the landowners within the proposed boundaries of all other PIDs. - 3.
+The City's basic requirements for creation of a PID should be that: - The development supported by the PID provides extraordinary public benefits (such as extension or enhancement of infrastructure, environmental improvement, public transportation facilities, open space); - If a development supported by a PID includes a residential component, it must include affordable housing; - Development supported by the PID must be consistent with the City's comprehensive plan; - It is in the City's designated Desired Development Zone; - It is accompanied by a development agreement; - The development that it supports meets or exceeds the intent of the development standards of the City Code; - It is financially self-sustaining; and - The petitioners should constitute 100% of the landowners within the proposed boundaries of an "undeveloped land" PID, or a majority of the landowners within the proposed boundaries of all other PIDs. - 3.
 Whether development supported by the PID provides sufficient public benefits should be determined by weighing the value of the benefits to the community and to property in the PID against the relative cost of the improvements or services to be provided.

-- 4. Improvements and services provided by a PID should include the full range of services and improvements allowed by law, including but not limited to: - Landscaping, fountains, distinctive lighting, and signs. - Sidewalk, street, or other right-of-way improvements. - Pedestrian malls. - Acquisition and installation of art. - Libraries. - Off-street parking facilities. - Mass transportation facilities. - Water, wastewater, reclaimed water, or drainage facilities. - Establishment or improvement of parks. - Acquisition of real property in connection with an authorized improvement. - Special supplemental services for improvement and promotion of the district, including advertising, health and sanitation, public safety or security, development, and cultural enhancement. - Expenses for establishment, administration and operation of the PID. - 5.
-In considering whether a PID provides sufficient public benefits, Council will consider benefits including but not limited to: - Establishing land use controls that otherwise would not be available in the City's ETJ. - Providing amenities that would not typically accompany a development with conventional financing.
+- 4. Improvements and services provided by a PID should include components which are beneficial to the public to the extent feasible, such as: - Landscaping, fountains, distinctive lighting, and signs. - Sidewalk, street, or other right-of-way improvements. - Pedestrian malls. - Acquisition and installation of art. - Libraries. - Off-street parking facilities. - Mass transportation facilities. - Water, wastewater, reclaimed water, or drainage facilities. - Establishment or improvement of parks. - Acquisition of real property in connection with an authorized improvement. - Special supplemental services for improvement and promotion of the district, including advertising, health and sanitation, public safety or security, development, and cultural enhancement.